ros-navigation/navigation2/nav2_route/README.md

 A small example is provided in `graphs/sample_graph.osm`.

-Note: OSM node ids are 64-bit and cannot be the Route Server's 32-bit node id, so unlike the GeoJSON loader (which preserves the file's `id`), this loader assigns **sequential** node ids and the `graph_to_id_map` is an identity map.
-Routes therefore cannot be requested by original OSM node id.
+Note: OSM node ids are 64-bit.
+The Route Server's `nodeid` and the relevant `nav2_msgs` use `uint64_t`, so the loader preserves the original OSM ids without truncation and routes can be requested by original OSM node id.
+Keep this width in mind if you define custom messages.

 Node and edge **metadata** (e.g. speed limits from OSM `maxspeed`) is intentionally out of scope for this initial loader and is planned for a follow-on contribution.